subtract0/super-duper-disco/PROJECT_VISION_ARCHITECTURE.md

 ### Dashboard & API Integration
 - All dashboards and API endpoints reflect the live state of running agents, not just static DB records.
 This enables real-time monitoring and control.
+- **Architectural Guarantee:** All agent state, health, and logs exposed to APIs and dashboard components MUST always be sourced from the orchestrator (which delegates to AgentManager) and the global agentLogStore singleton.
+No endpoint or component may use stale, static, or duplicated agent data.
+This ensures that all monitoring and control is accurate, real-time, and consistent across the system.

 ### Extension Points & Future Work
 - The system is modular and ready for extension with new agent types and protocols.